Windows Ink

 Overview

 Windows Ink is an API and set of features in Microsoft Windows that enable using a pen to work with your PC.
-More here: The history of Windows Ink
+More here: The history of Windows Ink.
+Windows Ink is one of two APIs used for Windows to talk to a tablet.
+The other, older one, is called WinTab.

-• you have to enable Windows Ink in the tablet driver
+• Enable Windows Ink in the driver

-• you have to enable Windows Ink in the application
+• Enable Windows Ink in the app

-Why you need to be aware of Windows Ink configuration
+Tip: Be aware of Windows Ink configuration

 Sometimes applications have trouble working with one of the APIs, so switching to the other API can sometimes solve problems.